 More than half (53%) of the companies surveyed restructured since the beginning of the pandemic, with 44% indicating that they are considering restructuring over the next 12 months.

-Nearly two-thirds (63%) of respondents reported that the success of their M&A activity is moderately or highly dependent on a successful transformation, with 34% of surveyed companies saying they are implementing transformational restructuring while their deals are underway.
+Nearly two-thirds (63%) of respondents reported that the success of their M&A activity is moderately or highly dependent on a successful transformation, with 34% of surveyed companies saying they are implementing transformational restructuring, even while deals are currently underway.

 Restructuring While a Deal Is Underway